JeanGirardon/JeanGirardon.github.io/_pages/cv.md

 Education
 ======
-* Preparatory courses for HES Bachelor in Microengineering, CFPT, Switzerland, 2013-2014
+* Preparatory courses for HES Bachelor in Microengineering 2013-2014
+  CFPT, Lancy, Switzerland
-* Bachelor of Science in Microengineering,major in Electronic Design, Hepia (HES-SO), Switzerland, 2014-2017
+* Bachelor of Science in Microengineering, major in Electronic Design 2014-2017
+  Hepia (HES-SO), Geneva, Switzerland
-* Master of Science in Engineering, major in Biomedical, HES-SO, Switzerland, 2018-2020
+* Master of Science in Engineering, major in Biomedical 2018-2020
+  HES-SO, Switzerland

 Work experience
 ======